Professor of Law, Director of the Center on Racial and Economic Justice

-Professor Alina Ball is the founding director of the Social Enterprise & Economic Empowerment Clinic at UC Hastings College of the Law.
-This in-house corporate law clinic is a unique blend of transactional lawyering while critically examining issues of economic and social justice.
-Her scholarship focuses on the intersections of corporate law, community lawyering, clinical pedagogy, and critical race theory.
+Professor Alina Ball is the founding director of the Social Enterprise & Economic Empowerment Clinic at UC Hastings Law.
+This in-house corporate law clinic is a unique blend of transactional lawyering with an eye towards critically examining issues of economic and social justice.
+Her scholarship focuses on business law, lawyering and the legal profession, legal education, and critical race theory.
 She is also the faculty co-director of the Center for Racial and Economic Justice at UC Hastings Law.
-She was recognized as a 2015-16 Bellow Scholar for her corporate representation and collaborations to increase access to safe drinking water in rural communities.
-Prior to joining the faculty at UC Hastings, she was a Clinical Teaching Fellow with the Harrison Institute for Housing and Community Development at Georgetown University Law Center, representing low-income residents in affordable housing, real estate transactions.
+She was recognized as a 2015-16 AALS Bellow Scholar for her corporate representation and collaborations to increase access to safe drinking water in rural communities.
+In 2018, Ball received the AALS Shanara Gilbert Award acknowledging her commitment to teaching and advancing racial and social justice through clinical legal education.

 Before her career in academia, Professor Ball was a corporate associate at Morrison & Foerster LLP, in San Francisco and Washington, DC, where her practice focused on representing private and public companies in debt, venture capital, private equity, and M&A transactions.
 She received her LL.M. from Georgetown University Law Center, J.D. from UCLA School of Law, with a specialization in Critical Race Studies, and B.A. degree from Wellesley College, majoring in Mathematics and Spanish, with a concentration in Latin American Studies.

-She is actively engaged in community work and is honored to serve on the board of directors for several nonprofits, including Public Advocates.
+She is actively engaged in community work and is honored to serve on the board of directors for several racial justice and equity nonprofits, including Public Advocates.